G1ANT-Robot/G1ANT.Tutorials/Wiktoria/Lesson5.md

 end
 ```

-Now, we set a label to create a loop in which we will fill in the whole table of GBP, then PLN etc.
+Now, we set a label to create a loop which will fill in the whole table of GBP, then PLN etc.

 ```G1ANT
     excel.open ♥dataFile